 Total: 39-40 semester hours

 Study of the basic principles of human development and their relation to family interactions throughout the lifespan.
+This course may be offered in an online format.
+May be offered as Writing Intensive.
 Recommended: Students who have taken EDU 280 or PSY 220 should seek departmental advice prior to enrollment.
 (University Program Group III-A: Behavioral Sciences)

 The study of the parent-child relationship, and the impact of that relationship on the development of both children and parents.
 This course may be offered in an online format.
 Prerequisite: one of: HDF 100, EDU 280, or PSY 220.

 Theories of Child and Adolescent Development